NFA, Constructive Possession, and How to Stay Out of Jail

 Let’s say you have a loose pistol upper receiver sitting in one room of your house.
 Let’s say you have a loose carbine lower receiver in another.
 In the eyes of the law, you can be found guilty of intent to assemble an NFA Title II weapon (or “constructive possession”).
 Even if you have never slapped that pistol upper on that carbine lower.
 Even if the thought to do so has never crossed your mind.
 You could, and that’s enough.
 And given that the pistol upper is floating around the house without its pistol lower mate (i.e. it is not part of an assembled pistol), you are, therefore, even more likely to build an SBR.
 Pre-crime.
 Go to jail.
 Do not pass go.
 Do not collect $200.

-Presumably, you didn’t swap out the carbine receiver extension for a pistol receiver extension.
-After all, it works the same way…right?
+Let’s say that you’ve decided that you don’t want to deal with the pistol brace drama and have disposed of a pistol brace that was previously installed on an AR pistol.
 Now you have your brace-less pistol outfitted with a carbine receiver extension sitting in your gun safe.
 Let’s say you are also building another AR; a carbine (classified by NFA as a rifle) this time.
 Right next to that gun safe, you have your brand new Magpul CTR buttstock for your new build.
 “Constructive Possession” to the rescue.
-Because you still have that carbine receiver extension on your AR pistol, and because you have a loose buttstock that is compatible with that carbine receiver extension, you have the partially cooked ingredients to make an NFA Title II weapon without the appropriate tax stamp, and therefore, you can be found guilty of a felony.
+Because you still have that naked carbine receiver extension on your AR pistol searching for a buttstock, and because you have a loose buttstock that is compatible with that carbine receiver extension, you have the partially cooked ingredients to make an NFA Title II weapon without the appropriate tax stamp, and therefore, you can be found guilty of a felony.
 No sh!t.

 What To Do If You Are in a “Constructive Possession” or Other Illegal Situation